Mrokkk/OpenJK/README.md

 ### Gameplay and visuals changes

 * add more friction to player movement to decrease the sliding on the floor
+* by default disable the ability to knock down Jedi by jumping on their head; this can be enabled back with the `g_jediKnockDown` cheat available in setup/other menu
 * lightsaber ignites faster
 * configurable dynamic glow
 * configurable option to draw health bars over enemy Jedi